-- Have robust processes for managing wait lists to ensure patient safety is maintained.
-There must be timely and clear communication with patients/whānau and primary care, including a point of contact for patients and their whānau. - Departments must have a process for reviewing wait lists to identify those whose clinical situation is becoming more urgent. - A transparent process for auditing referrals that have been declined and sent back to GP (will be reviewed by ethnicity).
+- Have robust processes to manage wait lists to ensure patient safety is maintained.
+There must be timely and clear communication with patients/whānau and primary care, including a point of contact for patients and their whānau. - Departments must have a process to review wait lists to identify those whose clinical situation is becoming more urgent. - A transparent process to audit referrals that have been declined and sent back to GP (will be reviewed by ethnicity).